aolwyn/leetcode/Notes/README.md

 # Introduction
     This folder will house some notes and basics for remembering, ie, looping, searching, built in things, etc. to remember.

+# String VS StringBuilder
+    A String can be used when immutability is required, or concatenation operation is not required.
+A StringBuilder can be used when a mutable string is needed without the performance overhead of constructing lots of strings along the way.

 # Linked List